 Before signing a vendor contract, or any contract, for that matter, it is important you understand what you are signing.
 Likewise, it is also important that you have negotiated a contract that will give you the best deal possible.
 Some tips to ensure both include:

 - Being sure that the project scope is clearly defined.
 To achieve this, the project length, deadlines, milestones, format, constraints, assumptions, acceptance criteria, performance monitoring criteria, responsibilities, and roles should all be clearly stated in the contract.

 - Breaking projects into smaller ones rather than have them be governed by one large contract.
 Thus, when one phase of the project is done, a new contract can be made that is better suited for what is needed at the time.

 - Determining a client review schedule for milestones met in a project, as well as a performance reporting and monitoring process.

 - Determining what resources and support will be needed to complete a project, such as subject matter experts, facilities, and equipment.

 - Using the best practices for whatever industry you are in, such as the Iterative Development Process or Rational Unified Process, in the case of software development.

 - Determining what actions may bring about project termination, what responsibilities each party will have should a project be terminated, who will own the product (if there is one) at the time of termination, and what the contract closure procedures will be.

 These are far from the only clauses that may be encountered within a vendor contract.
 If you need further explanation of details regarding the different types of vendor contracts, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.